hadley/helpr/ideas.md

 * Main page - display latest changes from CHANGELOG
 * DONE - Pull in RSS feeds?
+  * DONE - needs to be slower
 * DONE - Only display loaded packages
-* Display out of date packages
+* BUSY - Display out of date packages
+  * button invoked and highlight
+* Button to show all packages
 * Top ten functions and most recently used 10 functions
+* add links to the manuals

 Package